Edi Demaj

-Edi Demaj is a Kosovan-American serial entrepreneur based in the Detroit metropolitan area.
+Edi Demaj (born 1985) is a Kosovan-American businessman based in the Detroit metropolitan area.
 He is best known for being involved in the development of Detroit as technology hub by founding a number of technology companies, including Rocket Fiber, a high speed ISP, and KODE Labs, a company providing cloud-based building automation software.

 Early life and education

-Demaj was born in Prishtina, Kosovo, in 1985.
+Demaj was born in Pristina, Kosovo in 1985.
 His family fled to the United States from the Kosovo war as refugees in 1999 after their home was destroyed by the forces of the Serbia and Montenegro.

 During his studies, Demaj worked with his family, which briefly entered the restaurant business before turning to small-scale real estate investment and rentals.
 He attended high school in Rochester Hills, and completed a BA in Political Science and an AA in Business Management from Oakland University.

 Demaj was eventually hired at Detroit real estate management firm Bedrock Real Estate.
 Bedrock is owned by billionaire Dan Gilbert, who later became an investor in Rocket Fiber, one of Demaj's companies.